janboone/applied-economics/source/source/installing.rst

 Required installs for this course:
 ----------------------------------

-Installing the software is quite a bit of work and the first one (Latex) takes a lot of time (for your computer, not for you).
+Installing the software is a bit of work which takes quite some time (for your computer, not for you).
 Stay with it; once you are done, you are all set for the course.
 If you have problems with one piece of software that you cannot resolve, simply go on with the next.
 The more you manage to install the better; remaining issues we sort out in class.

-* First, we install Latex_.
-Latex is great to write your MSc thesis in.
-For this course, we need it to convert and display math in the different file types that we will use.
-* Next, install Pandoc_.
-Pandoc is an incredible piece of software.
-It allows you to easily move between different formats.
-See the demos_ on the Pandoc website.
-We will be publishing a lot in html, but the last thing you want is to actually type html.
-With Pandoc you don't need to.
-You type in an "easy" language like Markdown_ or reStructuredText_ and then convert to html (or reveal.js_ to make a presentation).
-* As we will be working with GitHub_, we need to install Git_.
-No need to install a fancy GUI, as we will be working with the command line.
+* As we will be working with GitHub_, it is useful to install Git_.

   * if you need more help here, `<http://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_